Page Navigation Menu, Header and Footers.

 • From the Design page, select Patterns.

-From Page Templates #
+(B) From the Page Template #

 • From the Dashboard, select AppearanceEditor.